osfunapps/os-cheerio-helper-npm/README.md

     await ch.waitForSelectorToChangeAttValue(page, selector="div.popup", att="style", val="display: none;", checkEach=2000)

-Will loop on a <select> element children ('option' tags) and look for a given text.\
+Will loop on a 'select' element children ('option' tags) and look for a given text.\
 Optionally: if the text exists, will select it.\
-NOTICE: if you want to select the option, you need to supply a puppeteer helper instance, a page instance, and toggle the selectIfExists to true
+NOTICE: if you want to select the option, you need to supply a puppeteer helper instance, a page instance, and toggle the selectIfExists to true:

     let selected = await ch.isSelectHasValue(selectElement, "black", true, ph, page);

 And a lot more!

-## Additional notes

 ## Links
 [npm os-puppeteer-helper](https://www.npmjs.com/package/os-puppeteer-helper)